CarlosIUSalazar/Treasure_Of_Tarmin/Assets/Scripts/README.md

 Once this is completed, drag this gameobject to the Prefabs folder in its corresponding folder.
 This will be the prefab to use in game.

+TODO:
+Limit the forward movement until the prevous movement is done to avoid position desync issues.